macd2/fast_binance_ohlcv_history_downloader_asyncio/README.md

 The data is stored inside a hdf5 file and can be retrieved via the `hdf_to_df` function or you can convert the data into seperate  csv files

 ### How to use?
-1. install reqiermetns `pip install -r requirements.txt`
+1. install requirements `pip install -r requirements.txt`
 2. edit parameters inside `main.py` to your likings
 3. simply run `python main.py`